PAST PROGRAMS

 BC FoodWorks

-The objective of the BC FoodWorks Program is to accelerate the success of new or early growth phase agrifood processing companies based in British Columbia.
-The Program will support individual small- and medium-sized enterprises throughout the province by providing business training, customized workshops, one-on-one coaching and mentoring, ongoing business support, networking and marketing opportunities to address challenges related to business planning, human resources, export development, investment attraction, operations, regulatory processes and/or sales and marketing.
+The objective of the BC FoodWorks Program was to accelerate the success of new or early growth phase agrifood processing companies based in British Columbia.
+The Program supported individual small and medium-sized enterprises throughout the province by providing business training, customized workshops, one-on-one coaching and mentoring, ongoing business support, networking and marketing opportunities to address challenges related to business planning, human resources, export development, investment attraction, operations, regulatory processes and/or sales and marketing.

 Business Works for Youth